-The proposal would permanently place fentanyl analogues in Schedule I under the Controlled Substances Act of 1970, which classifies Schedule I drugs as those “with no currently accepted medical use and a high potential for abuse.”
+The proposal would permanently place fentanyl analogs in Schedule I under the Controlled Substances Act of 1970, which classifies Schedule I drugs as those “with no currently accepted medical use and a high potential for abuse.”
 They include heroin, marijuana and LSD.

-The Biden administration would be making permanent what was originally an emergency scheduling of fentanyl analogues, enacted by the Drug Enforcement Administration under President Trump in February 2018.
+The Biden administration would be making permanent what was originally an emergency scheduling of fentanyl analogs, enacted by the Drug Enforcement Administration under President Trump in February 2018.
 That rule was extended twice by Congress, including under Biden in May 2021.
 The current extension is temporary, and will expire on October 22.

-The new proposal would also task the Department of Health and Human Services with reviewing the safety of fentanyl analogues for future scheduling decisions, and with lowering barriers to conducting research on them.
+The new proposal would also task the Department of Health and Human Services with reviewing the safety of fentanyl analogs for future scheduling decisions, and with lowering barriers to conducting research on them.
 LaBelle and other officials argued that this plan is necessary to reduce opioid-involved deaths and encourage research into potential treatments.
 But the negative outcomes stand to be much more impactful.

 Biden would be making permanent federal law enforcement’s power to impose the harshest criminal penalties.